Geometric nullstellensatz and symbolic powers on arbitrary varieties: Introduction

-Our second result gives a comparision of symbolic powers with ordinary powers for a radical ideals on arbitrary varieties.
+Our second result gives a comparison of symbolic powers with ordinary powers for a radical ideal on arbitrary varieties.
 Let $X$ be a variety and $Z$ be a proper reduced subscheme of $X$ defined by an ideal sheaf $\mf{q}$.
 Assume that every component of $Z$ has codimension $\leq e$.
-The $t$-th symbolic power is then defined by $\mf{q}^{(t)}=\{f\in \sO_X| f\in \mf{m}^t_\eta, \mbox{ for all generic point $\eta$ of } Z\}$, where $\mf{m}_\eta$ means the maximal ideals in the local ring $\sO_{X,\eta}$.
+The $t$-th symbolic power $\mf{q}^t$ is then defined on any affine open set $U$ by $\mf{q}^{(t)}(U)=\{f\in \sO_X(U)| f\in \mf{m}^t_\eta, \mbox{ for all generic point $\eta$ of } Z\}$, where $\mf{m}_\eta$ means the maximal ideal in the local ring $\sO_{X,\eta}$.
 When $X$ is nonsingular, a surprising result of Ein, Lazarsfeld and Smith \cite{Ein:UniBdSymPw} shows that $\mf{q}^{(me)}\subseteq \mf{q}^m$ for any $m\geq 1$.
 Based on tight closure theory and reduction to characteristic $p$, this result has been generalized by Hochster and Huneke \cite{Huneke:CompSymbolicPowers} and in particular when $X$ is singular they showed that $\mf{j}_X^{m+1}\cdot \mf{q}^{(me)}\subseteq \mf{q}^m$ where $\mf{j}_X$ is the Jacobian ideal of $X$.\footnote{Hochster and Huneke considered more general case in the setting of commutative algebra.
 However, here we stay in our geometric setting of this problem.} In their paper, Hochster and Huneke also asked if one can drop the power of $\mf{j}_X^{m+1}$ by $1$ to be $\mf{j}_X^m$ \cite[5.
 Quesitons]{Huneke:CompSymbolicPowers}.
-Now by using Mather multiplier ideals and inspired by the pioneer work of Ein, Lazarsfeld and Smith, we are able to give a geometric approach to this question and drop the power of the Jacobian ideal as expected.
+Using reduction to characteristic $p$, Takagi investigated this problem in \cite{Takagi:FormSing} by showing that it is the case if $X$ is normal $\nQ$-Gorenstein.\footnote{After the first version of the paper was posted online, Takagi has informed me that his method in fact works without assuming normal $\nQ$-Gorenstein.} Now by using Mather-Jacobian multiplier ideals and inspired by the pioneer work of Ein, Lazarsfeld and Smith, we are able to give a geometric approach to this question and drop the power of the Jacobian ideal as expected.

 \begin{theorem} Let $X$ be a variety and $Z$ be a proper reduced subscheme of $X$ defined by an ideal sheaf $\mf{q}$.
 Assume that every component of $Z$ has codimension $\leq e$.
 Then for any $m\geq 1$,